 About the Award

-This Award is aimed at community partnerships, groups and organisations leading change and championing sustainable energy at local level with a view to delivering energy savings and other social, environmental and climate benefits.
+This is aimed at community partnerships, groups and organisations leading change and championing sustainable energy.
+This is at local level with a view to delivering energy savings and other social, environmental and climate benefits.
 It will focus on those influencing how the community uses energy individually or collectively.
-Activities might include energy retrofits, renewable energy upgrades, behavioural change initiatives, hosting community energy events, development of energy cooperatives and energy master plans.
+Activities might include energy retrofits, renewable energy upgrades, behavioural change initiatives.
+Other activities include hosting community energy events, development of energy cooperatives and energy master plans.

 Who should apply?